ivyl/rootkit/README.md

 ##Notes
 This code should run on Linux version 2.6.29 and higher, since before that `lookup_address` symbol wasn't exported.
 Were tested against 3.1.0, 3.1.5 and 3.1.6 and is fully working (both x86 and x86\_64).

-Paper describing details of implementation (in polish) will be avaiable soon.
+Paper describing details of implementation (in polish) is [available](http://issuu.com/ivyl/docs/rootkit).
 ##License
 Dual licensed under BSD and GPL.